Reducing Sugar Analysis System - Features

 The derivatized sugars are detected with high sensitivity by the RF-20Axs fluorescence detector.
 The analysis of low concentration sugars, which was difficult with conventional refractive index detectors, can now be performed by the reducing sugar analysis system.
-Additionally, this detection method features a wide dynamic range, so analysis can be performed without changing the dilution factor, even for samples with concentration differences.
+Additionally, this detection method offers a wide dynamic range resulting the ideal solution for the accurate quantitation of samples with large concentration differences.

 HPLC columns can be damaged by sudden pump starts and stops or extreme gradient changes.
 The Nexera automatically uses FlowPilot (Smart Flow Control) to increase the flow rate gradually to the set point.
 There is no need to create startup protocols for each analysis.

 Mobile Phase Levels Measured in Real Time

 Mobile phase monitor(optional) can be used to monitor the volume of mobile phase or autosampler rinse solution in up to twelve containers.
 The containers can also be checked remotely from a smart device.
 You will no longer need to worry about running out of mobile phase mid-analysis, because the device will notify you before starting the run if the volume remaining is too low.

 In rare cases, air bubbles can form in the mobile phase and cause problems if inhaled into the pump.
 The Nexera has the ability to monitor baseline changes and pressure fluctuations to check for abnormalities.
 When it detects an unusual fluctuation, it can automatically pause the analysis, purge the flow path, and restart analysis once it has confirmed recovery to normal pressure.